 We have a lot of top 10 lists for eating at Walt Disney World.
 Ones for table service restaurants, counter service, bars & lounges, character meals, resorts, fireworks views, themed dining, and more.
-This ranks our absolute favorites–places we love and would do again and again.
+This ranks our absolute favorites–places we love, repeat for fun, and would recommend to friends planning 2024 trips.
+(Updated December 5, 2023.)

 Rather than viewing this in terms of the absolute top tier dining at WDW, the question that prompted this list is: which restaurants would we recommend to family & friends vacationing at Walt Disney World?
 That seems perfectly logical, but it’s something our past lists failed to do.
 As it turns out, the average visitors won’t do 5 nights at Disney Springs nor will families book a half-dozen Signature Dining experiences during their trip or splurge on a $600 per person evening.
 Who knew!
 The goal here was coming up with something actionable for the average vacationers looking to make their Advance Dining Reservations.